Fundraising Ontario & Canada Fund raising Engraved Brick Program

 Welcome to Fundraising Ontario, the leading Canadian fundraise campaign supplier providing brick engraving and etched brick pavers for fund raising across Canada.
 We have helped many organizations like yours fundraise thousands of dollars with our effective and proven fundraising program.
-Located in Ontario, we engrave fund-raising products such as engraved bricks, fundraise wall & floor tiles, engraved paving stones which are used in our proven fund raising programs.
-We provide fundraising services to schools, churches, non profits, hospitals, sports clubs and community organizations with shipping all over Canada.
+Located in Ontario, we engrave fund-raising products such as engraved bricks, fundraise wall & floor tiles, engraved paving stones also know as engraved pavers.
+We provide fundraising services to schools, churches, non profits, hospitals, sports clubs and community organizations across Canada.

 COVERING CANADA ONE ENGRAVED BRICK AT A TIME!

 We can produce any quantity of engraving to support your fundraise program so please contact us to see what we can do for your organizations fund raising programs.
 With our expertise and experience, your group can offer quality, personalized engraved bricks, donor bricks and engraved pavers at an attractive price that will be cherished for years to come.
 If you are a school fundraising, church, sports club, non profit or other community based organization and looking for a way to raise money then you have come to the right place.
 Our fundraising products are perfect for engraved brick walkways, memorial gardens or memorial walls and our fund-raising program is designed to help you run a successful fundraise campaign.

 Download your free fundraising information package today, our package includes everything you need to get started and to help you run a successful campaign.
 We look forward to working with you to make your fundraising campaign a big success!

 Why do a brick fundraising program?